 Providers should refer to the Max Fee Schedules page for a complete list of services allowed under permanent telehealth policy.
-Procedure codes for services allowed under permanent telehealth policy have POS codes 02 and 10 listed as an allowable POS in the fee schedule.
+Effective for dates of service on and after April 1, 2022, procedure codes for services allowed under permanent telehealth policy have POS codes 02 and 10 listed as an allowable POS in the fee schedule.
 Complete descriptions are as follows: